paadanfel/cleaning_data_from_wearables/README.md

 This repo contains a codebook `CodeBook.md` which explains the process used to clean the [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 It also include `run_analysis.R` where all tranformations where done.

+The final output has also been included as `final.txt`.